The Field Robot Becomes the Farm Manager

 The field robot should be judged by farm autonomy, not only automation.
 Can the farmer inspect the recommendation?
 Can they export the data?
 Can an independent mechanic diagnose the system?
 Can a local agronomist understand why a zone was treated differently?
 Can the equipment work when connectivity is weak?
 Can the farmer correct a bad model category before it becomes a season of bad action?

 The FCC Precision Agriculture Connectivity Task Force warned that connectivity is part of the agricultural technology problem, not an accessory.
-Its 2023 report recommended supporting broadband access on agricultural land and embracing emerging AI techniques with training for accurate AI use.
+Its public mandate and reports treat agricultural-land coverage, connectivity measurement, and deployment support as precision-agriculture issues.
 That matters because a farm with weak connectivity may be asked to trust tools whose best features assume networked support.

 Labor also stays inside the story.
 A field robot may reduce hand weeding, spraying exposure, or fatigue.
 It may also move work into monitoring, exception handling, service contracts, data cleaning, and platform troubleshooting.
 The question is whether the person left in the loop has authority, knowledge, pay, and time to intervene.